CytomX Therapeutics Inc. (CTMX) Shares Down Despite Recent Market Volatility

 CTMX’s Market Performance

-CTMX’s stock has seen a -3.37% decrease for the week, with a -19.79% drop in the past month and a 21.49% gain in the past quarter.
-The volatility ratio for the week is 3.24%, and the volatility levels for the past 30 days are at 4.86% for CytomX Therapeutics Inc. The simple moving average for the last 20 days is -12.27% for CTMX stock, with a simple moving average of 19.05% for the last 200 days.
+CTMX stock saw a decrease of -8.84% in the past week, with a monthly decline of -28.73% and a quarterly a decrease of 19.51%.
+The volatility ratio for the week is 7.32%, and the volatility levels for the last 30 days are 5.23% for CytomX Therapeutics Inc. (CTMX).
+The simple moving average for the last 20 days is -13.79% for CTMX stock, with a simple moving average of 11.96% for the last 200 days.

 Analysts’ Opinion of CTMX